It pays to invest in your future

 To help students manage the costs of tertiary study, the Government offers financial assistance to Australian citizens (and holders of a Permanent Humanitarian Visa).
 This includes subsidised places, and loans to defer payment of your fees until you're working and earning a decent income.

-There are many ways to pursue your dream of study, and plenty of support to get you there.
+There are many ways to pursue your study dreams, and plenty of support to get you there.

 Short-term loan available to enrolled students with Australian residency.
 Up to A$500 for textbooks or study materials.